- Home

 Consider including more plant-based proteins in your diet

 Many people believe that to get enough protein, you need to eat a lot of meat.
-But there’s increasing evidence that replacing animal proteins with plant-based proteins can be beneficial for health.
+But there’s increasing evidence that replacing animal proteins with plant-based proteins can benefit health.

-One study showed that because plant-based proteins are lower in fat and cholesterol than animal protein, they can help to lower LDL (bad cholesterol) and overall cholesterol levels.
+One study showed that because plant-based proteins are lower in fat and cholesterol than animal proteins, they can help lower LDL (bad cholesterol) and overall cholesterol levels.

-Of course, this doesn’t have to mean cutting out meat entirely, but reducing your intake could make a big difference – plus, you’ll be helping the environment too.
+Of course, this doesn’t mean cutting out meat entirely, but reducing your intake could make a big difference, and you’ll be helping the environment.

 Make sure you’re getting plenty of fibre